eclipse-tractusx/item-relationship-service/CONTRIBUTING.md

 For more information on the tool and how to acquire the token, check https://github.com/eclipse/dash-licenses.

-## General contribution to the project
+## General Contribution to the Project

 General contributions e.g. contributions to improve documentation are welcome.
 If you need ideas for contributions, you can check the following links: